Red-company/RedSecurityStandard/README.md

 ![plot](./ResultGit.jpg)
 # RedSecurityStandart

-## WARNING: This page is not finished.
+## WARNING: This page is not finished yet.

 ## Info